fly2tortoise/SCGAN/README.md

 ## 1. Environment requirements:
 ### 1.1 Basic Requirements
-CAGAN's search environment uses the latest version of PyTorch 2.0 and above, along with TensorFlow 2.12 and above.
+SCGAN's search environment uses the latest version of PyTorch 2.0 and above, along with TensorFlow 2.12 and above.
 - python=3.11
 - pytorch=2.0.1
 - tensorflow=2.12.0